1

 console.log

-statements and click “Run” to execute the code.Deploy the prompt
+statements and click “Run” to execute the code.7

 With the prompt tested, it’s time to deploy it for testing in our app.